omec-project/upf/README.md

 # UPF-EPC - Overview

-UPF-EPC is a revised version of [ngic-rtc](https://github.com/omec-project/ngic-rtc)'s [dp](https://github.com/omec-project/ngic-rtc/dp).
+UPF-EPC is a revised version of [ngic-rtc](https://github.com/omec-project/ngic-rtc/tree/central-cp-multi-upfs)'s [dp](https://github.com/omec-project/ngic-rtc/tree/central-cp-multi-upfs/dp).
 It works seamlessly with all NFs available in the omec-project's EPC.
-Like ngic-rtc's dp, it communicates with [cp](https://github.com/omec-project/ngic-rtc/cp) and conforms to Control User Plane Separated (CUPS) architecture.
+Like ngic-rtc's dp, it communicates with [cp](https://github.com/omec-project/ngic-rtc/tree/central-cp-multi-upfs/cp) and conforms to Control User Plane Separated (CUPS) architecture.
 The prototype is based on the 3GPP TS23501 specifications of EPC and functions as a co-located Service and Packet Gateway (SPGW-U).
+This branch is compatible with Aether's control plane.

 The dataplane is built on top of [Berkeley Extensible Software Switch](https://github.com/NetSys/bess/) (BESS) programmable framework, where each submodule in the SPGW-U pipeline is represented by a BESS-based module.
 As a result, the pipeline built using BESS can visually be interpreted as a directed acyclic graph, where